 Begin Onboarding Paperwork Prior to the First Day

 Break the mold here.
 Traditionally, employees have started their onboarding activities on their first day of work.
 This often required hours of sitting in a room to complete paperwork.
 Do you know anyone who has felt amazing during this portion of the onboarding experience?
-Yea, neither do we.
+Yeah, neither do we.

 Dare to be different.
 Allow your new employees to complete their onboarding paperwork prior to their first day of work using a cloud-based onboarding solution.
-In a matter of minutes, your new employee can complete his or her Federal and State tax withholding forms, I-9, company and position-specific acknowledgements, benefits elections, and any other required forms.
+In a matter of minutes, your new employee can complete his or her Federal and State tax withholding forms, I-9, company and position-specific acknowledgments, benefits elections, and any other required forms.
 You also can screen for the Work Opportunity Tax Credit (WOTC) at this time to get the process started should your new employee qualify.
 Screening for WOTC could translate into thousands of dollars in available tax credits, reducing your tax burden.
 It’s definitely something to consider to make the onboarding experience stellar for you and your business.

 Prepare Access, Equipment, and Workstation Prior to the First Day